Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Analysis

-To provide further insights into the trade-off between computational efficiency and predictive performance, we conduct a sensitivity analysis on the hyperparameter $K$, which represents the budget for selective LLM querying.
+\paragraph{Selective querying budget \(K\).} To provide further insights into the trade-off between computational efficiency and predictive performance, we conduct a sensitivity analysis on the hyperparameter $K$, which represents the budget for selective LLM querying.
 We evaluate \method{} on the Instagram dataset with $K \in \{2, 5, 10, 20, 50\}$.
 The results are summarized in Table~\ref{tab:k_sensitivity}.

 \paragraph{Observation and Justification for Default $K=10$.} As observed in Table~\ref{tab:k_sensitivity}, the performance of \method{} is remarkably robust across a wide range of budgets.
 Specifically, even with an extremely restricted budget ($K=2$), \method{} achieves $65.45\%$ accuracy, demonstrating the effectiveness of our adaptive querying strategy in identifying the most critical nodes.
 As $K$ increases from 2 to 10, we observe a steady gain in accuracy (+$0.59\%$) with only a minor increase in computational time ($10.3\%$).
 However, further increasing $K$ beyond our default value (from 10 to 50) yields diminishing returns: the accuracy only marginally improves by $0.22\%$, while the computational overhead increases significantly by $52.8\%$ (from 129.04s to 197.18s).
 This trend justifies our choice of \textbf{$K=10$} as the default hyperparameter, as it serves as an optimal ``sweet spot'' that balances predictive power and computational efficiency.
 The stable standard deviation across different values of $K$ further validates the reliability of our bilevel-optimized sparse querying.